Collider phenomenology of a unified leptoquark model: Rare lepton and meson decays

 From the construction it is clear that there will be no additional constraints from any muon number violating decays such as $\mu\to e \gamma$.
-In fact, we can achieve any value of BR($\mu\to e \gamma$) between zero and the experimental bound by small deviations from the current limiting scenario \cref{muonOut} essentially without changing the findings below.
+In fact, we can achieve any value of BR($\mu\to e \gamma$) between zero and the experimental bound by arranging small deviations from the extreme scenario \cref{muonOut} with essentially no impact on the findings below.
+In contrast, at the same time we cannot avoid sizeable effects in the $\tau$ sector.

-In contrast, we do expect sizable effects in the $\tau$ sector.
-Some of the relevant experimental bounds are BR$(\tau \to e \gamma) \le 3.3 \times 10^{-8}$, BR$(\tau \to3 e) \le 2.7 \times 10^{-8}$ and BR$(\tau \to e \pi) \le 8 \times 10^{-8}$ \cite{PDG2018}.
-The LQ contributes to the first two processes are loop level whereas to the last one also at the tree level.
-We have found that the bound on $\tau \to e \pi$ indeed starts to constrain the parameter space.
-This can be seen from \cref{fig:tau2} where we show BR$(\tau \to e \pi$) versus BR($\tau \to 3 e$) scanning over the four lines in the allowed parameter space as described above.
-In addition we have found that also BR($\tau\to e \gamma$) is close to its experimental bound varying in the narrow range (2.2-2.7) $\times 10^{-8}$, providing another test of the current scenario in upcoming experiments like Belle II.
-We note for completeness, that in the allowed parameter flavour violating $\tau$ decays into muons are strongly suppressed and, thus, an observation of $\tau\to 3 \mu$ would rule out our scenario.